4ndr34z/shells/README.md

 - Upload function for easily uploading files.
 Type "help" inside the revshell for syntax
 - TCP and UDP
 - Windows Powershell and Core Powershell
+- Functions for uploading and downloading files.
+(Using Updog by sc0tfree)

 ## ngrok support
 - ngrok can be started/stopped from inside the script
 - payloads will be genereated with the ngrok addresses

+## Updog support
+- you can start/stop Updog from inside the script
+- The PowerShell revshells have upload/download function embedded